The Uprising (2026 film): Production

-It was announced in May 2022 that Paul Greengrass would be writing and directing The Hood, with Benedict Cumberbatch cast to star in the film.
-No further announcements were made on the project until February 2025, when it was announced the film was retitled to The Rage, and Matthew McConaughey was set to star in the film instead of Cumberbatch.
-Jason Blum would join the project as a producer.
-By May, McConaughey had departed the film, with Andrew Garfield in negotiations to take on the lead role and Focus Features nearing a deal estimated around $11 million for domestic distribution rights.
-In June 2025, Thomasin McKenzie was announced to have joined the cast.
-In September, Katherine Waterston was added to the cast.
-In October, the film was retitled The Uprising, with Jamie Bell, Cosmo Jarvis, Jonny Lee Miller, Woody Norman, Stephen Dillane, Tom Hollander, Stanley Townsend and Sky Yang were added to the cast.
+In May 2022, Deadline Hollywood reported that Paul Greengrass would be writing and directing The Hood, with Benedict Cumberbatch cast to star in the film, and with FilmNation Entertainment producing it alongside Tyler Thompson, who would also serve as producer under the Cross Creek Pictures banner.

+No further announcements were made on the project until February 2025, when it was announced that the film was retitled The Rage and Matthew McConaughey was set to star in the film instead of Cumberbatch.
+Jason Blum joined the project as a producer through his Blumhouse Productions banner, replacing Tyler Thompson and Cross Creek Pictures which had dropped the feature.
+By May, McConaughey had departed the film, and Andrew Garfield was in negotiations to take on the lead role while Focus Features was nearing a deal estimated at around $11 million for domestic distribution rights.
+In June 2025, Thomasin McKenzie was rumoured to have joined the cast.
+On September 4, it was officially announced that Katherine Waterston and Andrew Garfield had been cast.
+On October 13, the film was retitled The Uprising, and it was officially announced that Jamie Bell, Thomasin Mckenzie, Cosmo Jarvis, Jonny Lee Miller and Woody Norman had been cast.
+On October 20, it was officially announced that Stephen Dillane, Tom Hollander, Stanley Townsend and Sky Yang had been cast.

 Filming

-Principal photography began in September 2025 in various locations around Bavaria, Franconia, as well as the Penzing Studios in Munich.
+Principal photography took place from September to November 2025, utilising up to 5,000 extras in total.

+Filming primarily was conducted across the Upper Bavaria and Franconia regions in Germany.
+Key filming locations included: